nepi-engine/nepi_rui/README.md

         npm start

 Various other npm commands are available such as `build`, `lint`, etc. See the `scripts` section of `rui-app/package.json` for a full list of commands.

-If desired, you can deploy the newest version of the demo site (see https://picknikrobotics.github.io/numurus_rui/):

         npm run deploy